webprofusion/certify-docs/docs/faq.md

 ### I get an error when trying to make a new request

 Read the error carefully and check the log for your managed site.
 Assuming your server has direct access to the internet without a proxy (required), you can use the 'Test' option to see if there are any problems the app can diagnose.
 Alternatively you can also try using the awesome [Let's Debug](https://letsdebug.net) service.

+### I am completing the validation step correctly but I still get an error
+Depending on the app version you may be encountering a bug with your account (for Let's Encrypt).
+Go to Settings and update the email address (it can be the same address), internally this will update your account id and account private key.
+Then try your request again.

 ### "Service Not Started" message
 By default the background service runs on port localhost:9696 and various conditions can cause conflicts.
 Read more to find out how to [configure the background service](backgroundservice.md).